cemenenkoff/pythonomicon/README.md

 <!-- TOC --><a name="242-hotkeys"></a>
 ### 2.4.2 Hotkeys
-Using hotkeys is the key to making coding feel comfortable and natural.
+Hotkeys are the way to making coding feel comfortable and natural.
 It's essential to **automate your workflow**, and the less you have to move the mouse, [the better your wrists will feel](https://x-team.com/blog/avoid-carpal-tunnel-syndrome).

 VS Code is fully accessible from the keyboard.
 The most important key combination to know is `Ctrl` + `Shift` + `P`, which brings up the Command Palette.
 From there, you have access to all functionality within VS Code, including keyboard shortcuts for the most common operations.
 Here are some of the most useful ones for beginners.